petitnau/algorand-vaults/README.md

 ==
 bz not_finalize

-// check if the application call has a NoOp oncompletion txn OnCompletion int NoOp
-==
-bz not_finalize

-// Check if the call has 1 argument ("finalize") txn NumAppArgs int 1
-==
-bz not_finalize

-txna ApplicationArgs 0
-byte "finalize"
-==
-bz not_finalize

 //* Change the cntract state *//

 // set the contract state back to waiting (waiting for a withdrawal request to be made)